eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

     Specify the maximum number of connections.
 The *Agent* can manage (default 100).

 ``UAGENT_CONFIG_TCP_MAX_BACKLOG_CONNECTIONS``
-    Specify the maximum number of incoming connections (pending to establish).
-The *Agent* can manage (default 100).
+    Specifies the maximum number of incoming connections (pending to establish) that the *Agent* can manage (default 100).

 ``UAGENT_CONFIG_SERVER_QUEUE_MAX_SIZE``
     Maximum server's queues size (default 32000).